ClinicalBrainLab/clinicalbrainlab.github.io/content/resources/info/_index.md

 ---

-At Clinical Brain Lab, we communicate latest research findings to parents and children that are relevant, useful, and informative.
+At the Clinical Brain Lab, we communicate latest research findings to parents and children that are relevant, useful, and informative.